Mentorship Programs: A Small Business’ Key to Workforce Development and Employee Engagement

 Many businesses have difficulty improving employee engagement and retention rates because they don't intentionally invest in career development opportunities for their employees.
 In fact, mentorship programs improve employee morale and reduce turnover because they show employees that management values their growth and involvement.

 This is why all companies should consider setting up a mentorship program.
 Even small businesses can get a lot of value from matching up senior and junior members.

 This article will cover the benefits of a mentorship program, the different types of mentorship programs you should consider, and what makes a mentorship program great.

 What is a Mentorship Program?

 A formal mentoring program is a structured process businesses can use to foster relationships between senior or high-performing employees and those with less experience.
 A well-functioning mentorship program directs a business to better reflect its goals and values.

 Senior employees pass on existing knowledge, skills, and experience to help junior employees advance their careers.
-However, a mentorship program can also help senior employees and leadership learn from the fresh perspective of employees newer to the workforce.
+However, a mentorship program can also help senior employees and leadership learn from the fresh perspective of newer employees.

-A mentorship program isn’t something that should lower morale or exclude anyone who wants to participate.
+A mentorship program shouldn’t lower morale or exclude anyone who wants to participate.
 Anyone in any role could learn or take guidance from someone with different life experiences and challenges.

 It also shouldn't seem like an opportunity only for rising stars or something that could sow jealousy among employees; it should be an inclusive opportunity everyone can take advantage of.